irrealis/notes/181218-0715-mst_vocab-scraper.md

   @property
   def synonyms(self):
+    '''
+    Returns synonyms senses.
+    '''
     return lr(self.left_synonyms, self.right_synonyms)
   @property
   def antonyms(self):
+    '''
+    Returns synonyms senses.
+    '''
     return lr(self.left_antonyms, self.right_antonyms)
   @property
   def types(self):
+    '''
+    Returns senses that are types of this sense.
+    '''
     return [sr.left for sr in self.left_types_of]
   @property
   def type_of(self):
+    '''
+    Returns the sense of which this sense is a type.

+    Ideally there's at most one of these, but I don't try to enforce this.
+    '''
     return [sr.right for sr in self.right_types_of]

   def __repr__(self):